kgashok/CodeOrDie/CoDE/docs/finalWord.md

 Spaced repetition will help retain the skills better.

 ### What's next?
 Students must be inspired to not only pursue **incremental** learning through _Problem Sets_ but also gain exposure to **immersion** learning (where students dare themselves to drink "directly from the firehose") through [Hackathons](https://www.facebook.com/hackforhealth?ref=bookmarks).
-Come join us there!
+Who knows whom you will meet there and what you might get inspired by.
+Be there!

 ### Further Action Items